VigorCM9/linaro/README.md

                 ;;
             *)

+Do the same also for Android-eabi's arm (kernel): arm) toolchaindir=linaro/bin
 * Build AOSP as normal

 Disclaimer:
 -----------